Skip to main content

 Did you know that 73% of Filipino moms find common digestive discomfort in their children to be worrisome and stressful?
 Moms are especially sensitive when their children are in pain.
 More so when your child can’t really tell you what’s wrong just yet.

 Digestive health concerns are common for both infants and children.
-Studies show that 50% of healthy Filipino children are prone to experience recurrent abdominal pain.3 Unfortunately, sometimes when they have these digestion issues it can possibly derail their growth and their development.
+Studies show that 30-40% of healthy Filipino children are prone to experience recurrent abdominal pain.3 Unfortunately, sometimes when they have these digestion issues it can possibly affect their growth and their development.

 When is the right time to go to the doctor?